This example shows how a lean site team can keep three studies organized without relying on separate spreadsheets for every sponsor update.

 Common questions

-What should teams know about three study research site workflow?
+What should teams know about example recruitment workflow?

 This example shows how a lean site team can keep three studies organized without relying on separate spreadsheets for every sponsor update.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.